A case study from HomeStreet Bank

 - Ask what others are doing with their use of Onspring, especially those outside your industry.

-- Talk to Jason Rohlf at Onspring.
-He’s full of ideas and if you don’t know how to build something, he’ll know how to start.
+- Talk to the Onspring team.
+They are full of ideas and if you don’t know how to build something, they’ll know how to start.

 - Talk to veterans like me who have learned enough to know the pitfalls and the best practices.

 - Afterward, reach out to the people you met.
 I’ve scheduled standing meetings with some and others I meet for coffee or cocktails.